Blawby/preact-cloudflare-intake-chatbot/plan.md

 ## Overview
 Implement a comprehensive settings page following modern mobile app patterns (ChatGPT-style) with responsive behavior for both desktop and mobile platforms.

-**Current Status**: Core settings components have been created and test credentials are configured for frontend testing.
-The project uses Better Auth with Drizzle schema and extends the user model using Better Auth's `additionalFields` option rather than building custom schema.
+**Current Status**: Core settings components have been created and integrated with the UserProfile component.
+The settings page now displays as a full-width slide-up overlay on both mobile and desktop, with proper animations and scrollbar handling.
+Team Management and Notifications features have been removed from the current scope as they are not supported today.
+Legal and Support items now link to external Blawby website pages.

-**Scope Note**: Team Management features are included in the current implementation scope, not deferred to future enhancements.
+**Scope Note**: Team Management and Notifications features have been removed from the current implementation scope as they are not supported today.
+The focus is on core account management, preferences, and security features.

 ## Design Approach

 ### Desktop Behavior
-- **Location**: Expandable section in left sidebar (similar to ChatGPT desktop)
+- **Location**: Full-width modal overlay with backdrop
 - **Trigger**: Click on user profile/account area in sidebar
-- **Layout**: Inline expansion within sidebar with scrollable content
+- **Layout**: Centered modal with space around edges, backdrop click to close
-- **Width**: Constrained to sidebar width with proper overflow handling
+- **Width**: Max-width with margins, content behind visible
+- **Animation**: Slide up from bottom with framer-motion

 ### Mobile Behavior
 - **Location**: Full-screen drawer that slides up from bottom
-- **Trigger**: Tap account/profile button in bottom navigation
+- **Trigger**: Tap account/profile button in top navigation
 - **Layout**: Full-screen modal with drawer animation
-- **Navigation**: Native mobile patterns with back button
+- **Navigation**: X button in top right, backdrop click to close

 ## Technical Implementation